sp4ce-cowboy/VirtualPain/README.md

 ```
 like this:

-`chmod +x` allows for the file `BV-1` to be executed by macOS.
+`chmod +x` permits the file `BV-1` to be executed (`+x`) by macOS.
+You can read about the command [here](https://en.wikipedia.org/wiki/Chmod) if you wish.

 You can close the terminal window afterwards.

 8. The Bot-Variant should now be executable.
-Right click on the Variant and select `open`.
+Right click on the `BV-1` or `BV-2` file and select `open`.

+9. If macOS shows a warning, select `Open Anyway`

-10. For all subsequent uses, simply double click on the file to open the Bot-Variant.
+10. For all subsequent uses, simply double click on the file to access the Bot-Variant.

 ---